Skip to content

 Step 1: Draw a Rough Mockup

 First of all, the first step is to draw a rough mockup.
-Drawing a mockup is like take a break and play with some sketch arts.
+Drawing a mockup is like taking a break and playing with some sketch arts.

-This step could be optional if you are not developing a new feature and doing some enhancement then it does not require to create it.
-But this is useful for planning components that we will do on the next step based on this UI.
+This step could be optional.
+If you are not developing a new feature and doing some enhancement, then it does not require you to create it.
+But this is useful for planning components that we will do in the next step based on this UI.

 Step 2: Break The UI Into A Component Hierarchy Structure